wazo-platform/wazo-platform.org/content/blog/2022-11-hackathon-2022-group-chat.md

 });

 ws.on('chatd_user_room_created', (message) => {
-  // Listen to "room created" events
+  // Listen for "room created" events
   // - Add new room to the listing
   //
   // Message Payload Example